klstein7/nextjs-wordle-dev-day/docs/04-keyboard.md

 - Guesses should be submitted correctly and displayed on the game board.
 - The shared `guess` state should work seamlessly across components.

-If everything works as expected, congratulations!
-You've successfully enhanced your Wordle clone with an on-screen keyboard, providing an improved user experience.

 ---

 ## Next Steps